openstack-archive/fuel-plugin-midonet/doc/content/guide.rst

 MidoNet Fuel Plugin User Guide
 ==============================

-Once the Fuel MidoNet plugin has been `installed <./installation.rst>`_, you can create *OpenStack* environments that use MidoNet SDN controller as a Neutron Backend.
+Once the Fuel MidoNet plugin has been installed (following `Installation Guide`_), you can create *OpenStack* environments that use MidoNet SDN controller as a Neutron Backend.

 MidoNet Networks
 ----------------

-MidoNet changes the behaviour that people are used to see in Neutron deployments, and understanding what MidoNet plugin does (especially on Public Network Ranges), is essential to configure the plugin properly.
+MidoNet changes the behaviour of Neutron deployments and understanding what MidoNet plugin does (especially on Public Network Ranges) - this concept is essential to configure the plugin properly.

-MidoNet plugin is compatible using **Neutron + GRE** environment, so let's focus on the deployment with ML2 first, to introduce the differences that MidoNet plugin has.
+MidoNet plugin is compatible with **Neutron + GRE** environment, so let's focus on the deployment with ML2 first, to introduce the differences that MidoNet plugin has.